-British government dealt another Brexit defeat in parliament
+British government dealt another Brexit defeat in Parliament

 LONDON (AFP) - Prime Minister Theresa May received another Brexit blow on Monday (April 23) when Britain's upper House of Lords voted for a measure to retain a key European Union human rights charter.

-The peers voted 316 to 245 in favour of the latest amendment to government legislation currently making its way through parliament, having delivered two stinging defeats last week.
+The peers voted 316 to 245 in favour of the latest amendment to government legislation currently making its way through Parliament, having delivered two stinging defeats last week.

 Monday's amendment would see Britain keep the EU Charter of Fundamental Rights, going against government plans to scrap it.